JROChub/power_house/docs/book_of_power.md

 52. Use deterministic seeds so restarting nodes retains same Peer IDs.
 53. Archive node configuration for audits.
 54. Provide offline anchor verification instructions in case the network is down.
-55. Encourage team to run manual XOR demonstration regularly to maintain readiness.
+55. Encourage team to run the Chapter I hex verification ritual regularly to maintain readiness.
 56. For compliance, capture logs showing finality events with timestamps.
 57. Include metrics snapshots in compliance reports.
 58. Provide script to export metrics to CSV for analysis.